Planning and Development in Pickering

 I have noticed recently that Developers are requesting height increases after their initial submission (Steele Development, Altona Group, Universal City, Tribute) to name a few.
 After the initial submission what correspondence occurs between the City and Developer to hash out the concerns raised by the City and public.
 Are minutes to meetings available for reviw?

-Georget asked about 2 years ago
+Georget asked almost 3 years ago

 Great question!
 Following the public consultation period, City Development staff provide the applicant with a detailed letter, outlining all of the issues and comments identified by the various City Departments, external agencies and feedback received through the public consultation process.
 Through further discussions and resubmissions, the applicant is required to address all of these comments and concerns outlined in the City of Pickering’s letter.
-The applicant does this by resubmitting various revised plans and drawings to the City, which are then added to the development application page, available at pickering.ca/DevApp.
+The applicant does this by resubmitting various revised plans and drawings to the City, which are then added to the development application page, available at pickering.ca/DevApp(External link).
 Anyone can view a history of background documents and public meetings related to a specific Development Application, as well as subscribe to receive email updates each time the page is updated.
 A final recommendation report is then prepared by City staff for Council consideration.
 This report includes a summary of all public comments, and detailed responses to those comments, received throughout the application process.
 At this time, anyone can review the report and register to speak as a delegation at Council if they wish to provide further feedback or comments.
 No formal meeting minutes are taken when staff meet with the applicant to discuss their proposal.

 How many of these 75 new condo buildings will be energy efficient?
 How many will have electric auto stations?
 How many will have self-generating power e.g. solar or wind energy?
 How will the ones that don’t, affect the power grid?
 Traffic?

-Cathy C asked about 2 years ago
+Cathy C asked almost 3 years ago

-As part of the City’s development review process, there are minimum Sustainable Building Guidelines which must be met.
+As part of the City’s development review process, there are minimum Sustainable Building Guidelines(External link) which must be met.
 Additionally, Pickering is in the process of developing new Integrated Sustainable Design Standard.
 These standards will help guide sustainable growth over the years, detailing the types of energy efficient aspects new buildings must include.
 Click here to learn more about the initiative.

 How do people protest and let the city know they don’t want an area developed?

-Cathy C asked about 2 years ago
+Cathy C asked almost 3 years ago

 Pickering is mandated to accept and review all development applications submitted.